Farm Guardian

 - YOLOv8 + GLM-4V automated detection.
 The plumbing is all in

 farm-guardian, but it's not running against live frames right now.
-The cameras are watching; the farmer is watching the cameras.
-Good enough while the chicks are in the brooder. - Automated patrol and deterrent escalation.
+The cameras are watching; the farmer is watching the cameras. - Automated patrol and deterrent escalation.
 Both have been written and rewritten; for now the farmer drives the camera directly.

 The Story